giacoballoccu/GraphComparison/README.md

   * Retrieve connected components.
   * Retrieve strongly connected components.
   * Count the number of triangles.
+  * Get the indegree of every node of the graph.
+  * Get the shortest path between two nodes.

 All of these methods are differently implemented for the StandardGraph (which doesn't need to exploit parallelization) and GraphFrame.
 The timing of every method execution is recorded in the Results/<Name of the task>.csv file in order to compare them and draw conclusions.

 * Main.py is just a main, it does initializations and runs all the graphComparison methods.